Holding Procedures 101

 Timing

-To achieve this inbound timing, adjust the outbound leg.
-The outbound timing begins when the aircraft passes abeam or over the holding fix.
-If you can't resolve the abeam point, start the timer at the end of the turn outbound.
+• If you can't determine the abeam point, start the timer at the end of the turn outbound.

 Wind correction